LADIES FIRST spotlights classic songs that'she did first'.

 He was initially tipped to it, like many young people at the time, by this R'n'B version by Chuck Willis.
 The song is sometimes sung as "C.C.
 Rider" or "Easy Rider", the latter of which is a whole subcategory of other songs to itself.

 One of the queens of Atlantic Records, Lavern Baker did a slide and glide through it.

 LAVERN BAKER -"See See Rider" (1963)

-The other most famous version is by THE ANIMALS, fronted by Soul belter Eric Burdon who still sings it to this day.
+The other most famous version is by The Animals, fronted by Soul belter Eric Burdon, which became a standard in his solo repertoire.

-The song has been covered over the decades by John Lee Hooker, Peggy Lee, Chuck Berry, Elvis Presley, The Everly Brothers, The Who, The Grateful Dead, and Elvis Costello.
+The song has been covered over the decades by John Lee Hooker, Peggy Lee, Chuck Berry, Elvis Presley, The Who, The Grateful Dead, and Elvis Costello.

 -The Real History of Rock and Soul!: A Music Player Checklist